 If you're looking for more detail on different investment vehicles, such as saving for college education through 529 plans, check out the Balance Sheet page of the comprehensive guide.
 And more detailed thoughts on investing strategy can be found on the investing page.

-Picking a retirement plan doesn't need to be overly complicated.
-There are so many options and they're all complicated, so it's easy to get stuck.
-The most important thing here is to just get started saving - even if you don't set up your retirement plan right away and even if the amount you're saving feels small.
+Picking a retirement plan doesn't need to be a decision you agonize over.
+Yes, there are many options and they're all complicated, so it's easy to get stuck.
+But the most important thing here is to just get started saving - even if you don't set up your retirement plan right away and even if the amount you're saving feels small.

 And don't worry if you pick the "wrong" type of retirement plan.
 With some small exceptions, you can "roll over" the balances from one type of account to another down the road.

-The two things to worry about are: first, don't over-contribute for the type of plan you have.
+The two things you do need to pay attention to are: first, don't over-contribute for the type of plan you have.
 Second, don't exclude your employees from the plan (if your practice has any).
 Beyond those two, there are generally few "mistakes" that can't be fairly easily modified down the road.

 Saving under $6,000 Annually?